P-cap for Pemex as SSAs zero in and insurers prep to print

 WASHINGTON, DC - APRIL 29: A New Era Pirates baseball hat cap with the yellow P Pirates logo sits on a baseball glove on the dugout bench during the Pittsburgh Pirates versus Washington Nationals MLB game 2 at Nationals Park on April 29, 2023 in Washingto

 Pemex, Mexico's state-owned energy company, is a storied bond issuer.
 But lately it has been in a spot of bother.
-We explain what has been going and what an innovative bit of financing organised by the Mexican government this week — a P-cap — will do to east the company's debt burden.
+We explain what has been going and what an innovative bit of financing organised by the Mexican government this week — a P-cap — will do to ease the company's debt burden.

 Meanwhile, a particular group of investors is buying callable structured notes from public sector bond issuers.
 We reveal who, the market forces driving this trend and what's in it for the investors, issuers and the banks that put them together.